CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

     .. mchoice:: e24_1_2
        :answer_a: Abstraction requires users to understand the low-level details of a system.
        :answer_b: Abstraction reduces information and detail to facilitate focus on relevant concepts.
-       :answer_c: Abstraction increases the complexity of the software system.
+       :answer_c: Abstraction increases the run-time complexity of a program.
        :answer_d: Abstraction compresses a program file to reduce file size.
        :correct: b
        :feedback_a: Incorrect.
-Abstraction is used to hide the low-level details from the user, hence this statement is false.
+Abstraction is used to hide the low-level details from the user, therefore this statement is false.
        :feedback_b: Correct.
 This follows from the definition of abstraction.
        :feedback_c: Incorrect.
-Abstraction is not realted to complexity of a software system.
+Abstraction is not related to run-time complexity.
        :feedback_d: Incorrect.
-Abstraction is not realted to compression.
+Abstraction is not related to compression.

        Which of the following statements about abstraction is true?